-Students with a broad, general interest in the organization, analysis, and application of measurement (mathematics, statistics) or the sciences, or both, may be interested in the Mathematics/Sciences major.
+Students with broad, general interests in the organization, analysis, and application of measurement (mathematics, statistics) or the sciences, or both, may be interested in the Mathematics/Sciences major.
 The degree in Mathematics/Sciences is organized as a multidisciplinary program with a list of appropriate courses approved by participating departments and programs.
-For this major, students select four core areas of focus, but there is enough flexibility to plan a course of study to prepare for a variety of professional and career interests.
+For this major, students select four core areas of focus and plan a course of study to prepare for a variety of professional and career interests.

 For this major, for example, if you focus your study in courses from geology, botany, and geography and learn about interrelationships of these fields to understand environmental issues, you may want to learn how to use statistics or mathematics to formulate, analyze, and interpret data to support solutions to those issues.
 With this degree, you may find employment in scientific industries or in local, state, or federal government, or as a technical writer.

-Students in this major must complete the university studies and A&S core requirements as well as the following: major content for those who began Fall 2007 or later -OR- major content for those who began between fall 2003 through summer 2007.
+Students in this major must complete the University Studies Program requirements and A&S core requirements, as well as major content for those who began fall 2015 or later.
 See this list of approved courses.

 The academic advisor for students majoring in Mathematics/Sciences is Michell Anderson, College of Arts and Sciences, 307-766-2641, A&S Building, Room 152.